 Our Nominating and Corporate Governance Committee consists of Messrs.
 Crocker (Chair) and Goldsmith.
 The Nominating and Corporate Governance Committee is responsible for seeking, considering and recommending to the Board qualified candidates for election as trustees and recommending a slate of nominees for election as trustees at the Annual Meeting.
 It also periodically prepares and submits to the Board for adoption the committee's selection criteria for trustee nominees.
 As provided in our Corporate Governance Guidelines (which are available on our website at www.chathamlodgingtrust.com), the Nominating and Corporate Governance Committee conducts an annual review of the Board with respect to the composition of the Board as a whole and the diversity, age and skills of its members.
 It reviews and makes recommendations on matters involving general operation of the Board and our corporate governance, and it annually recommends to the Board nominees for each committee of the Board.
 In addition, the committee annually facilitates the assessment of the Board of Trustees' performance as a whole and of the committees and individual trustees and reports thereon to the board.
 Shareholders may make recommendations of potential trustee nominees to the Nominating and Corporate Governance Committee, Chatham Lodging Trust, 222 Lakeview Avenue, Suite 200, West Palm Beach, FL 33401.
-Such communications should include information both on the recommending shareholder and the recommended trustee nominee so the Nominating and Corporate Governance Committee may have adequate information for evaluation by our Board or our Nominating and Corporate Governance Committee.
+Such communications should include information both on the recommending shareholder and the recommended trustee nominee so the Nominating and Corporate Governance Committee.
 Nominees recommended by shareholders will be evaluated in the same manner as those recommended by the Nominating and Corporate Governance Committee.